-In addition to the general standards for alcohol and other drug abuse treatment programs, 415-051-0000 through 415-051-0070, including "Chemical Dependency Placement, Continued Stay, and Discharge Criteria" incorporated by reference in Attachment A (Adult Criteria), programs approved and designated to primarily provide treatment services to women shall meet the following standards:
+In addition to the general standards for outpatient alcohol and other drug abuse treatment programs, 415-051-0000 through 415-051-0070, including "Chemical Dependency Placement, Continued Stay, and Discharge Criteria" incorporated by reference in Attachment A (Adult Criteria), programs approved and designated to primarily provide treatment services to women or programs with women-designated treatment slots shall meet the following standards:

-- (1) Women-Specific Problems: The client record shall contain an evaluation that identifies and assesses problems specific to women's issues in treatment such as social isolation, self-reliance, parenting issues, domestic violence, and housing and financial problems - (2) Treatment Plan: The client's treatment plan shall address problems identified above as well as alcohol and other drug abuse and other treatment issues. - (3) Special Needs: The program shall provide or coordinate services that meet the special access needs of this population such as child care, mental health services, and transportation. - (4) Treatment Services: Treatment services shall include the following unless clinically contraindicated: - (a) Gender specific treatment; - (b) Family treatment; - (c) Reintegration with family services; - (d) Smoking cessation treatment; - (e) Housing; and - (f) Transportation. - (5) Treatment planning and treatment shall include the participation of significant others as appropriate (e.g., social service, child welfare, or corrections agencies). - (6) Referral Services: The program shall make available or provide referrals to the following services if indicated: - (a) Sexual or physical abuse treatment; and - (b) Parenting training; and - (c) Domestic violence counseling. - (7) Staff Training: The treatment staff shall have formal training and education in women's treatment needs and family systems counseling and demonstrate competence in the treatment of alcohol and other drug abuse by women. - (8) Continuing Care: Continuing care treatment services shall be of the appropriate duration and as described and incorporated by reference in Attachment A, "Chemical Dependency Placement, Continued Stay, and Discharge Criteria," to maximize recovery opportunities and shall include referrals to female dominated support groups where available.
+(1) Women-Specific Problems: The client record shall contain an evaluation that identifies and assesses problems specific to women's issues in treatment such as social isolation, self-reliance, parenting issues, domestic violence, and housing and financial problems.

+(2) Treatment Plan: The client's treatment plan shall address problems identified above as well as alcohol and other drug abuse and other treatment issues.

+(3) Special Needs: The outpatient program shall provide or coordinate services that meet the special access needs of this population such as child care, mental health services, and transportation.

+(4) Treatment Services: Treatment services shall include the following unless clinically contraindicated:

+(a) Gender specific treatment;

+(b) Family treatment;

+(c) Reintegration with family services; and

+(d) Smoking cessation treatment.

+(5) Treatment planning and treatment shall include the participation of significant others as appropriate (e.g., Children's Services Division, other external mandates).

+(6) Referral Services: The program shall make available or provide referrals to the following services:

+(a) Sexual or physical abuse treatment; and

+(b) Medical services, including perinatal services and pediatric care.

+(7) Staff Training: The treatment staff shall have formal training and education in women's treatment needs and family systems counseling and demonstrate competence in the treatment of alcohol and other drug abuse in women.

+(8) Continuing Care: Continuing care treatment services shall be of the appropriate duration and as described and incorporated by reference in Attachment A, "Chemical Dependency Placement, Continued Stay, and Discharge Criteria," to maximize recovery opportunities and shall include referrals to female dominated support groups where available.

 [ED.
-NOTE: The Attachments referenced in this rule are not printed in the OAR compilation.
-Copies are available from the agency.]
+NOTE: Attachments referenced in this rule are available from the agency.]
+Stat.
+Auth.: ORS 409.410 & ORS 409.420